bergercookie/mastert_present/PITCHME.md

 Mention the ar_sys faulty measurements in the end Mention the camera range near the trash can

+note:
+Mention why we acquired the ground-truth

 ---

 #### Configuring Robot for real-time graphSLAM

 <div style="font-size:0.8em"/>

-We need a generic way to define the processes that are launched in each of the running robots.
-These take care of:
+Generic way to define the processes that are launched in each of the running robots.
+Account for:

 <ul>
   <li>Robot movement</li>
   <li>Teleoperation (joystick, keyboard)</li>
   <li>Sensor acquisition (laser, camera)</li>
+  <li>Network utilities (communication of agents in MR-SLAM)</li>
   <li>Various utilities (dataset recording)</li>
-  <li>Network utilities (communication of agents in MR-SLAM)</li>
   <li>Software config (deciders/optimizer to use)</li>
 </ul>

 <br> <br>

-Design should account for the multiple different options (robot type, laser type)
+Take care of multiple configurations (robot type, laser type)
 </div>

 <hr>

 <div class="fragment", style="font-size:0.8em">
-Use a *shell script* that defines a list of environment variables.
+Use a *shell script* that defines environment variables.
 Source that in every robot agent separately.
 Based on the variables set, launch the corresponding processes.
 </div>